eckz/bevy_flair/README.md

 }
 ```

-You can see more examples in the [examples folder](https://github.com/eckz/bevy_flair/tree/main/examples).
+Another good place to start are the examples in the [examples folder](https://github.com/eckz/bevy_flair/tree/main/examples).

 ## Project goals